 The Cities entered into an IGA Lease Agreement with the Airport Authority which required the Cities pay a lease payment to the Authority.
 This is also when the City of Loveland took over administration of the Airport, including finances, information technology, management analysis, policy analysis, purchasing, and risk management services.
 Fort Collins assumed responsibility over legal, management analysis, and policy analysis services.

 The Cities entered a new IGA for the joint operation of the Airport and dissolved the ineffective Airport Authority.
 Both Cities agreed to equally share revenues and expenses and full management, policy making authority, and facility management was vested equally.
 This IGA placed full responsibility for the Airport with both City Councils.
-1991 was also the year that FNL became a commercial service airport with scheduled service by Continental Express and United Express (Mesa Airlines), mainly to Stapleton International Airport in Denver.
+1991 was also the year that FNL became a commercial service airport with scheduled service by Continental Express and United Express (Mesa Airlines), mainly to Stapleton International Airport in Denver using aircraft that held 19 passengers.

 Airport property was annexed into the City of Loveland and the fire station was built to provide better response to the areas surrounding the Airport as well as to create an Aircraft Rescue Fire Fighting (ARFF) program to meet the requirements as a commercial airport.